I have seen people making different versions of idiyappams – a popular south indian dish. But this method will surely be a unique one.

-Raw Rice Flour (left) and Fried Rice Flour (right) are shown in the above pictures
+Raw Rice Flour (top) and Fried Rice Flour (bottom) are shown in the above pictures

 - Constantly keep stirring.
 If left idle the flour will become dark.
 When the white colour of the flour slightly changes remove it from flame , transfer it to another vessel and allow it to cool.
 This frying will take approximately 2 minutes.

 - Above is the vessel set up used for preparing idiyappam.
 This is actually an idly mould.
 You can grease the moulds with oil or ghee and press idiyappam in the moulds itself.
 I use the idiyappam plates for it.